24 Prototypes

 Prototypes

-they need to achieve in a manner that is straightforward and intuitive?
+A good prototype allows us to answer questions about the system.
+Does the model address all requirements?
+Will the model allow the user to achieve what they need to?
+Will the model be intuitive to the user?
 Will this model hold up to edge cases?
-A good prototype will also help us identify misconceptions or errors in our thinking/design.
+A good prototype helps identify misconceptions or errors in our thinking/design.
 In short, a prototype should be used to test our solution, and better yet, to improve it.

 Prototypes should:

-• be developed using vocabulary the client/users understand,
+- be developed using vocabulary the client/users understand,

-• allow for iterative refinement of the process, and
+- allow for iterative refinement of the process, and

 Low & High Fidelity Prototypes

-From a design point of view, we may only think of prototypes as those things that we’d use to better understand the user interface design.
+From a design point of view, we may only think of prototypes as things we’d use to understand the user interface design.
 However, prototypes are used throughout the design process – to model the way data might be stored and managed in our system, to model the way the system behaves (for example, how it might use data before it is shown to the user or stored in the database), and of course to model the user interface design.

 Prototyping Our Data Structures & Storage

 For CIS3750, we will explore one method for prototyping the data.
 Specifically, we will explore Class Diagrams.
+We’ll consider Class Diagrams in a future chapter.

 Prototyping How Our System Behaves